hyesunyun/llm4healthcare/content/posts/foundations/index.md

 *Dive deep into three distinct healthcare natural language processing (NLP) datasets to understand how they are structured for LLM training or evaluation.
 Thoroughly understanding the nature of datasets is a key part of being a responsible researcher or developer of healthcare AI and we want you to practice this important analytical skill.
 Data is a fundamental part of any AI development which cannot be overlooked.*[^2]

+If you are an LLM researcher for a university lab or a healthcare startup, what are important features and characteristics of a dataset that you should know before using them in your projects?
+Understanding the data is really important since data is never perfect.
+There can be human errors in data collection and annotation.
+The data might not necessarily be what you may be looking for.
+This exercise can provide you with some guidance on what to look out for when investigating a new dataset.

 By the end of this activity, you will be able to:
 - Identify key structural differences between healthcare AI datasets
 - Understand how dataset design influences LLM training approaches